TotalAV Review: Quick Expert Summary

 Overall, I’m not a fan of TotalAV’s password manager — it doesn’t have any advanced features and it doesn’t have a mobile app (Norton and Avira both offer much better password managers with their antivirus plans).
 But it does have all of the essentials, and all of the provided features (including auto-saving and auto-filling) work well.
 While I’d like to see TotalAV improve its password manager a bit, I do think that it’s a solid choice for users looking for a simple tool for managing their passwords on their computers.

 TotalAV Plans and Pricing

 TotalAV’s antivirus is a well-made piece of internet security software, and it’s priced competitively for most of its features.
-So, it’s bizarre to me that TotalAV’s website contains very little useful information, and the company shamelessly tries to upsell users who are already buying their product.
+So, it’s bizarre to me that TotalAV’s website contains very little useful information, and the company constantly tries to upsell users who are already buying their product.

 When I was buying my subscription for TotalAV, I had to close 6 different pop-up windows asking me to pay for more features — including an offer to sell me an “Antivirus eBook” for 12 dollars!
 (If you’re looking for helpful resources to learn about internet security, allow me to recommend our 100% free website!)